 This is a collaboration between Google and over 150 galleries from across the world.
 You can take a virtual tour of a gallery and zoom in on a painting to see the brushstrokes.
 You can view paintings and drawings by gallery or by artist.
-Warning: this is highly addictive!
+Warning: highly addictive!

 - Numeric range.

 Use this for anything to do with numbers - years, temperatures, weights, distances, prices etc. Use the boxes on the Advanced Search screen or just type in your two numbers separated by two full stops as part of your search.
 For example: